SJSU-CS-systems-group/MD2QTI/sample/README.md

 ```

 ### Answers and Correct Answer
-Answers should be listed with bullet point(*) or plus sign(+).
-Bullet point is for single answers and plus sign is for key-value pair such as Matching and Multiple Blanks. '>' is used to indicate the correct answer.
-If the question has multiple answers, then put '>' for each correct answer.
+Answers should be listed with bullet point(`*`) or plus sign(`+`).
+Bullet point is for single answers and plus sign is for key-value pair such as Matching and Multiple Blanks. `>` is used to indicate the correct answer.
+If the question has multiple answers, then put `>` for each correct answer.
 ```
 // one answer
 * wrong answer